ey92/notes/1101reading.md

 **coda** - in a syllable, any consonant(s) that occur in the rhyme, after the nucleus

 **running speech/continuous speech** - the usual form of spoken language, with all the words and phrases run together, without pauses in between them

+**articulary description** - description of motion or positioning of parts of the vocal tract that are responsible for the production of a speech sound for an auditory-vocal language

+**articulation** - the motion or positioning of some part of the vocal tract, often muscular part e.g. tongue or lips, with respect to some other surface of the vocal tract in the production of a speech sound

+**articulary gesture** - a movement of a speech organ in the production of speech e.g. movement of the velum for nasal consonant

+**larynx** - aka voice box; cartilage and muscle located at top of trachea, containing vocal cords and glottis

+**vocal tract** - air passage above larynx, including pharyx, oral cavity, nasal cavity

+**subglottal system** - part of respiratory system below larynx

+**pulmonic egressive airstream mechanism** - airstream mechanism that produces speech sounds by modifying the stream of air forced out of the lungs and passed through the oral and/or nasal cavities

+**airstream mechanism** - any of the various ways to produce a stream of moving air through the vocal tract for the production of speech sounds e.g. pulmonic/glottalic/velar, egressive/ingressive

+**trachea** - windpipe, tube between larynx and lungs

+**vocal cords**/**vocal folds** - folds of muscle in larynx responsible for creating voiced sounds when they  vibrate

+**glottis** - opening between vocal folds of larynx

+**voicing** - vibration of the 'approximated' vocal fold (ends brought together) caused by air passing through them

+**voiced** sounds - sounds made with vocal folds vibrating

+**voiceless** sounds - sounds made with without vocal folds vibrating

+**place of articulation** - where in the vocal tract airflow is constricted

+**sagittal section** - cross section fo the human head, designed to show a side view of vocal anatomy

+**alveolar ridge** - bony ridges of upper and lower jaws that contain sockets for teeth

+**hard palate** - hard portion of roof of mouth

+**velum**/**soft palate** - soft part of roof of mouth behind hard palate

+**manner of articulation** - how the airstream is constricted or modified in the vocal tract to produce the sound